Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Narre Warren North, placing the area among the bottom 25% of areas assessed nationally

-Narre Warren North has recorded approximately 23 residential properties granted approval each year over the past five financial years ending June 2021.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Narre Warren North has recorded around 23 residential properties granted approval each year over the past five financial years ending June 2021.
 This totals an estimated 118 homes.
-As of June 2026, 9 approvals have been recorded.
-Despite a fall in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+So far in the financial year 2026 (FY-26), 21 approvals have been recorded.
+Despite a fall in population during this period, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

 Frequently Asked Questions - Development